wjilun/COMPX234-A3/README.md

+Here I haven't added annotations because all the detailed explanations are included in the submission.

 In this programm,I realise the function of communication between users and server,as follow I will tell you how I finish it.

 First: